sathiyadev-zededa/cep-simulation/readme.md

 5. **Historical Comparison** — similar past incidents from ChromaDB
 6. **Preventive Measures** — recurrence reduction recommendations

-### Embeddings

-Past incidents are stored as vector embeddings using `all-MiniLM-L6-v2` (Sentence Transformers).
-Each new incident queries ChromaDB for the top-3 most similar historical incidents to enrich the LLM prompt with operational precedent.

 ### Supported models

 | Model | RAM | Speed (CPU) | Quality |